Peter Singer: Animal liberation and speciesism

 In an article for the online publication Chinadialogue, Singer called Western-style meat production cruel, unhealthy, and damaging to the ecosystem.
 He rejected the idea that the method was necessary to meet the population's increasing demand, explaining that animals in factory farms have to eat food grown explicitly for them, and they burn up most of the food's energy just to breathe and keep their bodies warm.
 In a 2010 Guardian article he titled, "Fish: the forgotten victims on our plate", Singer drew attention to the welfare of fish.
 He quoted author Alison Mood's startling statistics from a report she wrote, which was released on fishcount.org.uk just a month before the Guardian article.
 Singer states that she "has put together what may well be the first-ever systematic estimate of the size of the annual global capture of wild fish.
 It is, she calculates, in the order of one trillion, although it could be as high as 2.7tn."

 Some chapters of Animal Liberation are dedicated to criticising testing on animals.
 Unlike groups such as PETA, Singer is willing to accept testing when there is a clear benefit for medicine.
 In November 2006, Singer appeared on the BBC programme Monkeys, Rats and Me: Animal Testing and said that he felt that Tipu Aziz's experiments on monkeys for research into treating Parkinson's disease could be justified.
 Whereas Singer has continued since the publication of Animal Liberation to promote vegetarianism and veganism, he has been much less vocal in recent years on the subject of animal experimentation.
 Singer has defended some of the actions of the Animal Liberation Front such as the stealing of footage from Thomas Gennarelli's laboratory in May 1984 (as shown in the documentary Unnecessary Fuss) but condemned other actions such as the use of explosives by some animal-rights activists, and sees the freeing of captive animals as largely futile when they are easily replaced.
 Singer features in the 2017 documentary Empathy, directed by Ed Antoja, which aims to promote a more respectful way of life towards all animals.
 The documentary won the "Public Choice Award" of the Greenpeace Film Festival.
 Singer has frequently collaborated on op-eds and otherwise with animal rights advocate Karen Dawn.

+Roger Scruton was critical of the consequentialist, utilitarian approach of Singer.
+Scruton alleged that Singer's works, including Animal Liberation (1975), "contain little or no philosophical argument.
+They derive their radical moral conclusions from a vacuous utilitarianism that counts the pain and pleasure of all living things as equally significant and that ignores just about everything that has been said in our philosophical tradition about the real distinction between persons and animals."